-Ben Franklin’s World: A Podcast About Early American History seeks to connect non-specialist history enthusiasts with the work of professional historians.
-It is a weekly, interview-driven, on-demand internet radio program for people who love history and for those who want to know more about the people and events that have shaped our present-day world.
-Guest appearances generate interest in books, documentary editing or history projects, and historic sites.
+Ben Franklin’s World seeks to connect non-specialist history enthusiasts with the work of professional historians.
+It is an interview-driven podcast for people who love history and for those who want to know more about the people and events that have shaped our present-day world.
+Guest appearances generate interest in books, documentary editing projects, digital projects, and historic sites.

 Ben Franklin’s World explores early American history in its broadest sense.
 Neither colonial North America nor the United States developed apart from the rest of the world, and as such, the show explores not just North American history, but aspects of European, African, Caribbean, Asian, and South American history that influenced the evolution of colonial North America and the early United States.

 Ben Franklin’s World seeks engaging guests who can speak meaningfully to an audience of non-specialists about aspects of early American history and the work of historians.
-Topics can range in date from pre-contact until 1865.
+Topics can range in date from pre-contact to 1820.
 For a more complete list of previous topics, please scroll through our episode list.

 What Guest Historians Can Expect

-Each guest historian agrees to have a 30-45 minute conversation about their book, documentary editing or history project, or historic site with host Liz Covart.
-We will conduct a conversation via a telephone call, so each guest should agree to participate in a quiet room on a landline telephone.
+Each guest historian agrees to have a 60-minute conversation about their book, documentary editing project, history project, or historic site with host Liz Covart.
+The conversation will take place via a Google Chrome-based app called Riverside.fm.
+Each guest agrees to participate in a quiet room and use the provided headset during the interview.

-A few days before a scheduled conversation, Liz sends her guest an email with the biographical information she plans to use to introduce them to the Ben Franklin’s World audience and the questions she will use to guide their conversation.
-This e-mail provides them with the opportunity to prepare their points.
+A few days before a scheduled conversation, Liz sends her guest an email with the biographical information she will use to introduce them to the Ben Franklin’s World audience and questions she will use to guide their conversation.
+This e-mail provides guests with the opportunity to prepare their points.
 Depending on the course of the conversation, Liz may depart from the question sheet to ask follow-up questions based on information from her guests.